-You're set for the holiday season with this easy keto pecan pie recipe!
-With a gluten free almond flour pie crust and a gooey pecan filling, this sugar free pecan pie tastes just like the real thing but has only 3g net carbs per slice.
-Only 10 minutes prep!
+You're set for the holiday season with this easy sugar free pecan pie!
+With a gluten-free almond flour crust and a gooey pecan filling, this pie tastes just like the real thing.
+Only 10 minutes prep.

 Whether it's for your Thanksgiving table, Christmas or simply as a seasonal treat: pecan pie is a must-make festive dessert and I crave it as soon as it the weather turns cold.

 I had my first slice when I was 16 years old, spending a year as an exchange student in Walterboro, South Carolina.
 I've been hooked ever since!

 Of course, reducing my sugar intake wasn't on the agenda back in the 80's.
 I wish I could have tried my low carb pecan pie back then, I think I would have preferred this one!

 - Tastes like the real deal

 - Keto friendly - only 3g net carbs per slice